 They bag dry pods and ship them to Guittard in San Francisco for exclusive production.
 Gary Guittard also sells cacao under the Guittard name.
 Lanter described Castle & Cooke owner David Murdock as Waialua’s “Padron.”
 His financial support for Dole gives them freedom (and time) to experiment.
 They currently have 20 acres of cacao, which yields 1000 pounds of production per acre, per year.
 Waialua grows 30 different varietals of cacao.

-…along with a box of local chocolatier Philippe Padovani‘s chocolates: espresso, mango, lilikoi and “lava rock,” featuring crunchy caramelized macadamia clusters.
+…along with a box of chocolates from local chocolatier Philippe Padovani: espresso, mango, lilikoi and “lava rock,” featuring crunchy caramelized macadamia clusters.

 It was interesting to tour Waialua Estate and contrast the more commercialized experience with my earlier visit to Rusty’s Hawaiian Coffee, a family-run, Big Island operation that doesn’t have nearly as many resources, but does everything by hand.
 Rusty’s offered a more inspiring, personal vision for coffee production, but there was still plenty of educational value in visiting Waialua Estate.